 Skip Nav Destination

-Branched-chain amino acid metabolism and alanine formation in rat muscles in vitro.
-Mitochondrial-cytosolic interrelationships
+Branched-chain amino acid metabolism and alanine formation in rat diaphragm muscle in vitro.
+Effects of dichloroacetate

 - Views Icon Views